Junior Summer Course

 • Students are tested before being placed in classes with students of a similar language level.
 Placement is kept under review, ensuring that each student is in the most appropriate group.

-• The latest Cambridge University Press course books are used for each level, together with specially selected materials relevant to the age and interests of the students.
+• The latest National Geographic course books are used for each level, together with specially selected materials relevant to the age and interests of the students.

 • Classroom activities such as role-plays, simulations and language games give students practice in communicative language skills.